pmalhaire/making_a_comic/time_and_money.md

 ## Idea :

 The correct logical answer to a problem does not solve it all.
 Using logic always implies to reduce a problem scope.
 Where many of our today problems are more about a feeling small, or useless in the big world machine.
 Is there a mathematical scope for those who feel sad or useless.

+## Synopsis :

 Lenny is broke and does not know hows to handle it.
+He cames across his old friend Sally.
+Sally tells Lenny that she quitted her job to open a restaurant and how she manages money with no income.
+Inspired by Sally Lenny tries to solve his money problems with better accounting.

+One week later Lenny realize that even with accounting his money problem is not solved.
-He cames across his old friend Sally which just changed her life style to open a restaurant.
-He tries to solve his money problems with better accounting but it's a failure. realizeLost and depressed he calls Sally.
-She makes him realize that money is the his problem, he is just lost because he does not know what to do in his life.
+Lost and depressed Lenny calls Sally.
+She makes him realize that money his problem.
+Lenny is just lost because he does not know what to do in his life.
+They agree to meet next time.

 ## Story :